ScribeMD/.github/CONTRIBUTING.md

 ## Expectations

-- If you are new to open source, welcome!
+- If you are new to open source, welcome.
   [Here is a guide to getting started.](https://opensource.guide/how-to-contribute/)
-- New features are generally very welcome.
+- New features are generally welcome.
 - For non-trivial issues, you may save yourself time by filing an issue first so we can discuss how best to address your proposal.
 - Thoroughly review [`README.md`](README.md), and include any pertinent changes